cssinjs/jss/packages/jss-plugin-syntax-rule-value-observable/readme.md

 [![Gitter](https://badges.gitter.im/JoinChat.svg)](https://gitter.im/cssinjs/lobby)

 In order to create highly dynamic animations, you may want to use streams.
 Take a look at the [tc39 observable proposal](https://github.com/tc39/proposal-observable).

-Sheet option `link: true` is required for this to function.
+_Sheet option `link: true` is required for this to function._

-_Note_ plugins are not applied by default to observable rules or values
+_Plugins are not applied by default to observable rules or values._

 Make sure you read [how to use plugins](https://github.com/cssinjs/jss/blob/master/docs/setup.md#setup-with-plugins)